Early bird Discount 15% Off Until November 30th, 2023!

 Social Permaculture = RESILIENCE

-Social permaculture is the Earth Activist Training difference.
-It teaches us how to organize our human communities, resolve conflicts, make decisions, and work together effectively to maintain our spirits.
+Social permaculture is the Earth Activist Training specialty.
+It teaches us how to organize our human communities, resolve conflicts, make decisions, work together effectively, and support one another to renew hope and spirit.

 - Young people looking for a career oriented around sustainability